kimsQ/rc/docs/getting-started/browsers-devices.md

 ## Browser zooming

-Page zooming inevitably presents rendering artifacts in some components, both in Ratchet plus and the rest of the web.
+Page zooming inevitably presents rendering artifacts in some components, both in kimsQ RC and the rest of the web.
 Depending on the issue, we may be able to fix it (search first and then open an issue if need be).
 However, we tend to ignore these as they often have no direct solution other than hacky workarounds.

 ## Sticky `:hover`/`:focus` on mobile
 Even though real hovering isn't possible on most touchscreens, most mobile browsers emulate hovering support and make `:hover` "sticky".
 In other words, `:hover` styles start applying after tapping an element and only stop applying after the user taps some other element.
 On mobile-first sites, this behavior is normally undesirable.

-Ratchet plus includes a workaround for this, although it is disabled by default.
-By setting `$enable-hover-media-query` to `true` when compiling from Sass, Ratchet plus will use [mq4-hover-shim](https://github.com/twbs/mq4-hover-shim) to disable `:hover` styles in browsers that emulate hovering, thus preventing sticky `:hover` styles.
+kimsQ RC includes a workaround for this, although it is disabled by default.
+By setting `$enable-hover-media-query` to `true` when compiling from Sass, kimsQ RC will use [mq4-hover-shim](https://github.com/twbs/mq4-hover-shim) to disable `:hover` styles in browsers that emulate hovering, thus preventing sticky `:hover` styles.
 There are some caveats to this workaround; see the shim's documentation for details.

 ## Printing

 Even in some modern browsers, printing can be quirky.

 As of Safari v8.0, use of the fixed-width `.container` class can cause Safari to use an unusually small font size when printing.
-See [issue #14868](https://github.com/twbs/Ratchet plus/issues/14868) and [WebKit bug #138192](https://bugs.webkit.org/show_bug.cgi?id=138192) for more details.
+See [issue #14868](https://github.com/twbs/kimsQ RC/issues/14868) and [WebKit bug #138192](https://bugs.webkit.org/show_bug.cgi?id=138192) for more details.
 One potential workaround is the following CSS:

 {% highlight css %}
 @media print {